pd95/macos-runner-install-scripts/README.md

 ```

 The script `install-part1.sh` checks the repository and copies some files, then starts installing the tools: Command Line Tools, Homebrew, Rosetta using the official scripts from GitHub Action runner-images.
-While running the scripts, you will be prompted multiple times to provide the password for your runner user.
+While running the scripts, **you will be prompted** multiple times **to provide the password** for your runner user, so please stay close and check the process regularly.

 ```text
 Installing Command Line Tools...